hkexgroup/resipy/README.md

 Features implementations/ bug report
 ----
-If there is a feature you would like to see in the API or the GUI or if there is a bug you want to report, please raise an issue on Gitlab describing it.
-We need to **be able to reproduce** the issue in order to fix it, so please provide examples files and log related to your issue.
+If there is a feature you would like to see in the API or the GUI or if there is a bug you want to report, please raise an [issue on Gitlab](https://gitlab.com/hkex/pyr2/issues) describing it.
+We need to **be able to reproduce** the issue in order to fix it, so please provide example files and error log, related to your issue.
 The issue will then be assigned to someone to be addressed.
-This will allow to spread the workload and avoid two people doing the same work in parallel.
+This will allow to spread the workload and avoid multiple people doing the same work in parallel.

 Best practices for developers